 NOTE: The system includes a factory installed check valve and an additional downstream Schrader valve with core in the compressor discharge line.
 Proper evacuation of the condenser side of the compressor can be accomplished only using the downstream Schrader valve.
-See the appropriate piping schematic for your system in Submittal Drawings on page 131.
+See the appropriate piping schematic for your system in Submittal Drawings.